-- Google Analytics allows you to track what type of device your site is being accessed on; HubSpot does not.
+- Google Analytics lets you track the type of device visitors are using to access your site; HubSpot does not.

-- Google Analytics allows you to see how your website is performing in different regions and markets.
+- Google Analytics lets you see how your website is performing in different regions and markets.

-- Only GA provides site performance metrics such as page load speed.
+- Google Analytics provides site performance metrics such as page load speed.

-- Google Analytics offers flow maps and charts of how users entered your website and where they left your site.
-In HubSpot, you can only see this information on individual contact records.
+- Google Analytics offers flow maps and charts of how visitors entered your website and where they left.

 Why You Might See Discrepancies (and What to Do About Them)

-- Ensure tracking is set up correctly.
-Avoid having duplicate tags that could potentially skew your data, and be consistent with how you implement tracking (i.e., if you use Google Tag Manager or a developer to add tracking codes to your website appropriately).
+- Set up tracking correctly.
+Check for duplicate tags that could skew your data, and be consistent with how you implement tracking—whether that means using Google Tag Manager or having a developer add code to your website.

 So, Which Should Your Company Use?

-If you’re looking for more granular data about each user on your website, such as where they’re visiting from, the device they’re on, where they left your website, and so on—Google Analytics is the platform you’ll want to use.
-There’s just no other platform available that offers the breadth of knowledge and data that GA can provide when properly set up.
+If you’re looking for granular data about each visitor on your website—such as where they’re visiting from, their device, or where they left your website—Google Analytics is the only platform that offers this breadth of knowledge and data.

-However, if you’re looking to increase leads and don’t have a need for super-granular data (or you know you won’t use it), HubSpot’s platform is the way to go because of the interface.
+However, if you’re looking to increase leads and don’t need super-granular data (or know you won’t use it), you can’t beat HubSpot’s interface.
 It’s easy to read and gives marketers the raw numbers they need to provide monthly reports to upper-level managers or internal departments.

-To determine the best platform, it’s best to keep in mind the goals you are trying to achieve and your other marketing initiatives.
-If you’re focused on building traffic through content marketing and inbound, HubSpot’s platform is the way to go because you can search by campaign and see how your blog articles, social posts, landing pages, and other deliverables performed for a single campaign or marketing initiative.
+To determine the best platform for you, keep your goals and marketing initiatives in mind.
+Want to build traffic through content marketing and inbound?
+HubSpot lets you search by campaign to see how blog articles, social posts, landing pages, and other deliverables performed for a single campaign or marketing initiative.

-Working Together to Help Your Marketing Data Tell A Story
+Bring Both Sides Together to Tell Your Data-Driven Marketing Story

-Whether you’re trying to perfect your attribution reporting so you have a clear understanding of the journey your leads take, or you want to understand the ROI of the content you create and the channels where you communicate with your audience, both Google Analytics and HubSpot Analytics can work together to paint the full picture.
+Whether you’re trying to perfect your attribution reporting to understand the journey your leads take or you want a better picture of your content's ROI and your communication channels, Google Analytics and HubSpot Web Analytics can work together to fill the canvas.

-The important thing is to be consistent with which data you pull from each source.
-If you pull website traffic data from Google one month, then switch to HubSpot the next, it may be harder for you to tell the story in an accurate way.
+But remember: Be consistent with the data you pull from each source.
+Pulling website traffic data from Google one month and switching to HubSpot the next will only make it harder for you to tell the story accurately.